Māori creative tackles ‘struggling artist’ stigma

 Green has created a series of ‘karanga manu’ (traditional bird whistles) that mimic the sound of bird calls in the forest.

-He has used pounamu, purpleheart wood and metal to create these taonga (treasures).
+He used pounamu, purpleheart wood and metal to create these taonga (treasures).

 Green says this is symbolic of the different karanga (calls) that brought the group together.